DizNicolasAmor/interviews-practice/REACT.md

 ### What is Server-side rendering (SSR)?

 SSR is a way of rendering React components on the server instead of the client.
 It allows you to use the same codebase for both server-side and client-side rendering.
-The main benefits of SSR are that it increases page performance and perceived performance, reduces load time, and improves SEO.
-Additionally, SSR can help improve user experience by allowing for faster page loading and better user interaction.
+SSR is better for creating SEO-friendly pages and webapps that consume dynamic data.

 ### What are the differences between CSR and SSR?